Chapter 5 : Victoire

 “Oh, you heard me,” Teddy laughed.
 From his pocket, he pulled out a tiny silver ring embedded with diamonds.
 Slowly, the man sunk down onto one knee and stared up at Victoire with adoring eyes.
 “Victoire, I love you.
 And I'm not good with long sappy speeches, but I can promise that I'll be a wonderful husband to you.
 Will you marry me?”

 Victoire slapped her hand over her mouth and gave a nod.
 “Yes,” she squeaked form behind her hand.
 She dropped onto her knees and wrapped her arms tightly around Teddy's neck.
 She smiled as she felt him cradle her back.
-It was an amazing force
+It was an amazing force, she thought, true love.

 A Note From the Author: Thank you for reading. :) Lorcan is next up with his story about Loss.
 Leave me some thoughts please. --Jenna